-External professional advice is sought from experienced consultants, where appropriate, to assist in the Committee's and the Board's deliberations.
+Although the Board may seek external professional advice from experienced consultants, where appropriate, to assist in the Committee's and the Board's deliberations, it did not do so in FY19.

-GDI Property Group's remuneration policy links the nature and amount of Managing Director and the executive management team's remuneration to GDI Property Group's financial and operational performance.
+GDI's remuneration policy links the nature and amount of Managing Director and the executive management team's remuneration to GDI's financial and operational performance.

-GDI Property Group operates a Performance Rights Plan and issues performance rights to a number of executives.
-GDI Property Group does not currently pay any other form of security-based remuneration.
-The Board has on-going and absolute discretion to cancel unvested performance rights at any time where the Board considers such cancellation is necessary to protect the financial soundness of GDI Property Group, or if the Board subsequently considers that having regard to information which has come to light after the grant of performance rights, the granting of performance rights was not justified.
-GDI Property Group's Security Trading Policy and the terms of the Performance Rights Plan prohibit any holder of performance rights from entering into transactions in associated products which limit the economic risk of participating in unvested entitlements.
-A copy of the Security Trading Policy is available on GDI Property Group's website.
+GDI operates a Performance Rights Plan and issues performance rights to all staff.
+GDI does not currently pay any other form of security-based remuneration.
+The Board has on-going and absolute discretion to cancel unvested performance rights at any time where the Board considers such cancellation is necessary to protect the financial soundness of GDI, or if the Board subsequently considers that having regard to information which has come to light after the grant of performance rights, the granting of performance rights was not justified.
+GDI's Security Trading Policy and the terms of the Performance Rights Plan prohibit any holder of performance rights from entering into transactions in associated products which limit the economic risk of participating in unvested entitlements.
+A copy of the Security Trading Policy is available on GDI's website.

 The structure, policies and practices in relation to non-executive directors', the Managing Director and senior executive remuneration is described in the Remuneration Report (within the Directors' Report).
-Details of the nature and amount of each element of the remuneration of each director of GDI Property Group and other Key Management Personnel (KMP) are also disclosed in the relevant section of the Directors' Report.
+Details of the nature and amount of each element of the remuneration of each director of GDI and other Key Management Personnel (KMP) are also disclosed in the relevant section of the Directors' Report.
 Non-executive directors receive a fixed fee, are not entitled to participate in any performance related compensation and there is no retirement benefit scheme for non-executive directors other than payment of statutory superannuation.